breitwieserCern/switch_biomod_demo/README.md

 // so now I'd like to switch the bio module from S1 to S2 if (currentCounterSubQuant < counter_sub_quant_threshold) {

-    //  cell->SetBioModule(2);  // uncomment this line to call the module switch function
+    cell->SetBioModule(2);  // <- this results in runtime error wenn running the simulation

 }
 ```